NickHoulding/FlashForge/README.md

 ### **Storage & Export**
 - **JSON persistence**: Save flashcards to structured JSON files
-- **CSV export**: Convert flashcards to CSV format for import into Anki and other systems
+- **CSV export**: Convert flashcards to CSV format for import into Quizlet and other spaced repetition systems

 ### **Production-Ready Infrastructure**
 - **Structured logging**: JSON logs with rotation for production monitoring